hannes/MonetDBLite/README.md

 In the original MonetDBLite, some less important features of MonetDB were turned off in order to shrink its size.
 This also means that some features of the MonetDB JDBC driver won't be available in a JDBC Embedded connection at the moment.

+* As mentioned before, the authentication scheme is nonexistent in the Embedded connection.
+* [Batch Processing](https://www.tutorialspoint.com/jdbc/jdbc-batch-processing.htm) is not possible in a Embedded connection, due to constraints of MonetDBLite.
 * In the JDBC specification a [Fetch Size](https://docs.oracle.com/cd/A87860_01/doc/java.817/a83724/resltse5.htm) attribute allows to fetch a result set in blocks.
 This feature is favorable in a socket connection (MAPI) where the client and the server might not be in the same machine, thus fetching the results incrementally in blocks.
 However in